 Oh, There’s More – CAT Slide Lock Tool Boxes

-As if an entire new line of corded and cordless power tools wasn’t enough, there will also be new Slide Lock tool boxes and power tool accessory cases.
+As if an entire new line of corded and cordless power tools wasn’t enough, there are also new Slide Lock tool boxes and power tool accessory cases.

-There’s a lot of first-glance marketing information, and details for the tools, but no press release, media information, or other such resources to put the new CAT power tools into context.
+There was a lot of first-glance marketing information and details for the tools, but no press release, media information, or other such resources to put the new CAT power tools into context.
+I still haven’t learned much, other than the lineup launched in South Africa in 2021.

 The chargers are labeled “DX: PRO,” and while some of the tools certainly have pro-level cordless power tool specs, I’m not convinced they’re aiming to compete with current market leaders such as Dewalt, Milwaukee, Bosch, or Makita.